amphared/Resume/README.md

 CONSUMER PROFESSIONAL

-Management professional with demonstrated experience providing operations, customer-centric service, and management support in the telecommunications industry.
-Proven track record of success in leading employees to improved metrics, training programs, and technical advancements.
-Dedicated and results-oriented professional with over 35 hours of project management, agile, and a proven track record in change management.
-Adept at steering complex organizational transitions and fostering a culture of adaptability and innovation.
-Skilled in strategizing, implementing, and guiding teams through change to achieve desired business objectives.
+As an management professional with a background in telecommunications and people-focused leadership.
+My career has centered on driving engagement, streamlining communication processes, and fostering collaboration across technical and non-technical teams.

+Starting in my role as a technical expert to supervisor at Verizon, I partnered directly with manufacturing and engineering teams to resolve information gaps within our systems that impacted both customers and internal users.
+By proactively identifying and addressing these complications, I helped enhance device reliability, network performance, and overall customer experience across the company.
+These initiatives not only improved operational efficiency but also strengthened trust and transparency across cross-functional teams.

+In addition, I have developed a keen understanding of content strategy and engagement analytics, using data to refine messaging and drive connection across diverse employee groups.
+My ability to craft thoughtful communications — from leadership spotlights to culture-building campaigns — supports initiatives that inspire participation and align with organizational values.

 WORK EXPERIENCE

-VERIZON

-In my role as a supervisor at Verizon, I partnered directly with manufacturing and engineering teams to resolve information gaps within our systems that impacted both customers and internal users.
-By proactively identifying and addressing these complications, I helped enhance device reliability, network performance, and overall customer experience across the company.
-These initiatives not only improved operational efficiency but also strengthened trust and transparency across cross-functional teams

-Multiple Locations (North Charleston, SC + Tampa, FL + Remote)	July 2009-October 2023
+VERIZON Multiple Locations (North Charleston, SC + Tampa, FL + Remote)	July 2009-October 2023

 Customer Care Supervisor (August 2022-October 2023)